 The school stands out for its managed growth, academic achievement and much improved KHDA inspection rating.
 This is the model that the newer GEMS Founders' schools in Al Barsha and Al Mizhar are no doubt keen to emulate.
 Indeed, prior to opening, the Founders' schools were originally expected share the Winchester brand.

 The Winchester School is particularly worthy of note for rising up the rankings in a way that is unique among schools in Dubai.
 Between 2008 and 2011 this was a school rated Acceptable.
-For the past five years, from 2015-16 to 2019-20, the school has been rated Very Good - just outside of the top rating of Outstanding.
+For the past eight years, from 2015-16 to 2022-23, the school has been rated Very Good - just outside of the top rating of Outstanding.
 Leaders, teachers, parents and students at Winchester should feel incredibly proud.
 This is also a vindication of the belief that it is possible to receive an excellent standard of education in a moderately priced school.

 Students in Foundation Stage follow a largely play-based approach to learning with the aim of developing a range of skills focused around the six core areas of the EYFS curriculum.